Honors Program

 Normally completed in the senior year, this is an extended piece of research and writing usually running to about fifty pages.
 Students enrolled in this course are exempt from the History 400 requirement.
 Their projects differ from those undertaken in History 400 in that they have complete freedom to choose their topics and immerse themselves more deeply in them under close faculty supervision.

-Honors Thesis writers undergo a formal, oral defense of their work before its final approval.
+Honors thesis writers undergo a formal, oral defense of their work before its final approval.
 The examining committee consists of the two supervising faculty and the third reader.
 Students must give presentations of their work at the School of Arts & Sciences Student Symposium in April of their senior year.

 Please address questions about the honors program to Professor Sackley.